Last Updated on May 11, 2022

 The Midwives’ Brew Recipe (Including Without Castor Oil)

-Using only 4 ingredients, midwives’ brew is a pretty simple recipe.
+Using only 4 natural ingredients, midwives’ brew is a pretty simple recipe.
 The basic recipe calls for:

 These ingredients are blended together until fully combined and then… drink away! (source: Gentle Midwife)